Chapter 1 Data Manipulation using dplyr

 join functions are generally equivalent to merge

-from the base command, but there are a few advantages:
+from the R base install, but there are a few advantages.